Maniadarsh/Google_NLP/README.md

 Then a simple code was done to understand the working of twitter API.
 The program took a keyword and outputs all the tweets related to the keyword.
 Specific modules such as tweepy were imported for that.
+The output for twitter API can be seen in the wiki page.

+USER STORIES:
+Find negative and positive trends

+USERS
+Analysts
+Business owners

+MVP
+A product that takes a keyword and does sentiment analysis on it.